homiak/pegasus/README.md

 This mod is created by **Scottii** and based on [Animalia](https://github.com/ElCeejo/animalia) and on [Dragan-uisge (Water Dragon)](https://github.com/homiak/waterdragon).

 ## Release Log
-### v1.0.0
-- First public release

-### v1.1.0
-- Minor tweaks
-- Added new page to the Pegasus book: parade wand and nametag usage explained

 ### v2.0.0
 - Added elements to the Pegasi: fire, ice, water and wind
 - Fix craft bug
 - translation improvement

+### v1.1.0
+- Minor tweaks
+- Added new page to the Pegasus book: parade wand and nametag usage explained
+-
+### v1.0.0
+- First public release